 To Automate, or Not To Automate

-It could be great if we could just push a button and get a perfect marketing campaign, the reality is that despite their ability to learn and improve, machine learning is still just a tool, and marketing professionals need to understand how and when to use them, as well as the best place to focus their energy.
+It could be great if we could just push a button and get a perfect marketing campaign, but the reality is that despite their ability to learn and improve, machine learning is still just a tool.
+Marketing professionals need to understand how and when to use them, as well as the best places to focus their energy.

 The machine will only do what it’s told.
 You need to know what to tell it.

-Machine learning performance marketing tools can handle the menial work which will save us time, improve quality, and allow us to scale better and faster than ever before.
+Machine learning marketing tools can handle the menial work, which will save us time, improve quality, and allow us to scale better and faster than ever before.
 However, humans are not obsolete yet!
 We’re still needed to provide common sense, emotion, empathy, and make sense out of everything when the answers aren’t perfect.
 So what aspects of the process still require a human touch?

 - Define what problem to solve.
 Machine learning can help get you towards the right answer, but the marketer still needs to provide the right question.
 This requires a deep understanding of an industry and knowing where your business or product fits into that landscape.
 It requires a complete understanding of business objectives.

 - Define the metrics that matter.
-Machine learning can optimize towards whatever metrics you give it – clicks, video views, conversions, etc. It’s up to marketers to determine what the right goals are.
+Machine learning can optimize towards whatever parameters you give it – clicks, video views, conversions, etc. It’s up to marketers to determine what the right goals are.
 Should your campaign goal be for sales, or does your product need more brand awareness first?
 Maybe your first campaign should optimize for maximum clicks, which would help your bot collect more post-click data, helping future sales-driven campaigns.

 - Find meaning in results.
 A machine will understand your question, optimize toward your goal, collect and sort through endless data, and give you an answer.
 However, only a human can interpret if that answer is meaningful.
 Humans need to provide the “smell test” to see if the results make sense, and if so, what they mean for the business.

 - Transfer learnings from one platform to another.
 With the increasing walled gardens and law for data protection, taking an insight from one campaign still requires humans to relay that to other media.
 This goes beyond just media, however.
 Audience insights from one platform can help guide product development as well.
-Say you’re an apparel brand and your AI built a marketing persona that said your core audience were pet lovers.
+Say you’re an apparel brand, and your AI built a marketing persona that said your core audience were pet lovers.
 Product teams can leverage that learning to develop a line of products for pets.
 Bot learnings result in human actions.

 - Know Your Data.
 Your outputs are only as good as your inputs.
 A machine does the best it can with the data it has, but it can’t make judgments about the data itself.
 Marketers still need to ensure that the data is clean and being interpreted properly.
 How was the data collected?
 How can it be integrated or combined with other data?
-What could go wrong and what would that look like?
+What could go wrong, and what would that look like?
 These are still problems that only a human can solve.

 - Know the technology landscape and use the best tools.
 When all you have is a hammer, every problem looks like a nail.
 However, in the ever-expanding digital landscape, we have a lot more tools and a lot more problems.
 One size fits all won’t drive the results we need.
-Marketers need to always be learning about how technology is evolving – how it works, how it can be used, what its potential dangers are – so that when the time comes and a new problem arises, they’ll know to put the hammer down and pick up the screwdriver.
+Marketers need to always be learning about how technology is evolving – how it works, how it can be used, what its potential dangers are – so that when the time comes, and a new problem arises, they’ll know to put the hammer down and pick up the screwdriver.

 - Grow your skills.
 With bots taking care of the mindless, time-consuming tasks, marketers now have even more opportunities to add new abilities to their skillsets.
 Learn more advanced psychology, so you can better position your brand and write better ad copy.
 Learn a programming language like Python or SQL to help you better analyze your data.

-Machine learning performance marketing tools have undoubtedly changed the PPC game, giving marketers tools to execute faster, more accurately, and more efficiently.
+Machine learning marketing tools have undoubtedly changed the PPC game, giving marketers tools to execute faster, more accurately, and more efficiently.
 However, it still takes human power to tell the machines what to do, and interpret the results they give us.

 Marketers now need to focus on taking machine learnings and translating them into actionable insights.
 We need to know everything about the industries we’re in, know the pain points of our audience, and how to position our products within that marketplace.
-We need to move away from focusing on tactics to focusing on strategy.
+We need to move away from focusing on tactics to concentrate on strategy.